Board of Directors

 Joni Wallace is a Colorado native and graduate of University of Colorado, Colorado Springs.
 She moved to Niceville, Florida in 2013 for what was her husband’s last Air Force assignment.

-As a military spouse moving around the country, Joni had the opportunity to lead multiple volunteer organizations and activities supporting military families, schools and booster clubs.
+As a military spouse moving around the country, Joni had the opportunity to lead multiple volunteer organizations and activities supporting military families, local schools and booster clubs.
 Once her husband retired from the Air Force, Joni wanted to stay involved in the local community but in a different way from what she’d known as a military spouse.
 She served as the first Board President of a local non-profit that is a past recipient of an Impact100 NWF grant and is still involved in the organization in various ways.
-She is also involved with the benevolence ministry & women’s ministry at her local church.

 Robin Donlon, Treasurer